 The Studio interface lets you import existing Memojis from iMessage, set a custom backdrop using any custom color you want or an image from your Photo Library, and fool around with stickers, among other things.
 The Studio app is also where you record your Memoji/Animoji video, and after recording, you can preview the video before sharing it to any app you want.

 The videos you record with Avatar’s Studio feature will be saved to your Photo Library, but they’re also fully accessible from the Avatar library.
 Thanks to this flexibility, it’s easy to manage your recordings or look back on them when you want to.

 While I personally never got into the Memoji/Animoji craze, I know a lot of others out there absolutely love playing around with it.
 The new Avatar jailbreak tweak promises a lot more flexibility for the feature, including using it outside of iMessage and sharing your Animoji recordings on other platforms of your choice.

-Those interested in going hands-on with the new Avatar tweak can purchase it for $2.00 from the Hyperixa repository via their favorite package manager app.
+Those interested in going hands-on with the new Avatar tweak can download it for free from the Hyperixa repository via their favorite package manager app.
 The tweak only supports jailbroken notched handsets as the TrueDepth camera system is required, and you must be running iOS 14.